 Best Things to Eat at Granville Island Public Market (Full Guide)

-Last Updated on October 3, 2022 by admin
+Last Updated on April 3, 2024 by Kelly

-What to Do at Granville Island Public Market
+Eating at Granville Island Public Market

 First, we recommend you grab a coffee from Petit Ami.
 Then, with a warm drink in hand, we recommend that you next get in line at Lee’s Donuts.
 You’ll most likely find it based on the long line!
 Arrive early in the morning and grab your donut while it’s warm.
 You can even see the donuts being made through the windows.
 This is one of the market’s most popular vendors, so be aware there will likely be a long line.
 We promise it’s worth it!
 FYI their most popular donut is the Honey Dip, so be sure to order that one!